sixFingers/Adminify/readme.md

 Ensure you've installed migrations and then run the following on Artisan

+    php artisan migrate adminify

+Finally, pop a user in the database

     php artisan adminify::setup firstname lastname email@address.com password

 You can also pass through an optional 5th argument of role; the default is admin for first setup.